 Hello, and welcome!

-This website is freshly updated and launched to help people learn more about all things psychiatry: mental conditions, professional treatments, self-help strategies, reflections on life, lots of extra tidbits, and a new “Dear Doc” column.”
+This website was launched to help people learn more about all things psychiatry: mental conditions, professional treatments, self-help strategies, writing, reflections on life, a “Dear Doc” column, and a freshly minted section of (mostly weird and wacky) worksheets.
+Plus lots of extra tidbits that don’t fit in anywhere.

-So you want to know more about mental illness and its treatments, about surviving and going beyond?
+So you want to know about mental illness and its treatments, about surviving and going beyond?
+Or more about the benefits of aging and strange imagery exercises?
 Here are some random articles to start you off.
+(For a list of all articles on this website, check out the All Topics page.)

 Blogs about mental illness and treatment: